arturoarevalo/schemify/README.md

 # use <Schema>.validate() to obtain information about what failed during the validation
 p2 =
-    x: "10"
+    x: "not a number"
     y: 20

-# returns an object { valid: false, error: "string '10' is not a valid value for field 'x'"}
+# returns an object { valid: false, error: "string 'not a number' is not a valid value for field 'x'"}
 Point.validate p2

 # both check/validate accept a second parameter (exactMatch) to force the object being validated to have the exact structure as the schema